ClickCease How to resolve keyword cannibalization [6 solutions]

 How to resolve issues of keyword cannibalization

 Having multiple landing pages targeting the same keyword can seem like a good idea.
-And it kind of makes sense as you would think that you would be able to create multiple great pieces of content and rank with all of them to gain extra visibility in SERP.
+And it kind of makes sense as you would think that you would be able to create multiple great pieces of content and rank with all of them to gain extra visibility in the SERPs.

-Unfortunately, targeting the same keyword with multiple landing pages is causing more damage than good.
-Your rankings will suffer from keyword cannibalization and actually compete agains yourself.
+Unfortunately, targeting the same keyword with multiple landing pages is causing more harm than good.
+Your rankings will suffer from keyword cannibalization as you will actually compete against yourself.

-In this post I’ll tell you what keyword cannibalization is, how to identify it and most important; how to deal with it.
+In this post, I’ll tell you what keyword cannibalization is, how to identify it, and most importantly, how to deal with it.

 What is keyword cannibalization?